Pair Transfer and Reaction Dynamics in $^{40,48}$Ca + $^{96}$Zr Collisions Below the Coulomb Barrier

 It is well established that pairing correlations tend to weaken shell effects, thereby promoting more spherical nuclear shapes.
 At the same time, it makes large-amplitude nuclear motion more adiabatic, helping to restore sphericity of the Fermi-surface and suppress collective energy dissipation, enhancing dynamic deformability~\cite{Hill:1953,Bertsch:1980,Barranco:1990,Bertsch:1997,Bulgac:2019c}.
 This means, even if a nucleus's static deformations are the same with and without pairing, as is the case here for $^{96}$Zr, the character of the dynamic deformations can be very different and will affect observables.
 To re-emphasize the point, deformations and pairing are very connected, and significant caution should be taken when drawing conclusions from studies that neglect pairing.
 A more stark demonstration of this fact was shown in~\cite{Ebata:2015}, where they showed that "longer" lived rotation states of $^{22}$O + $^{22}$O and $^{52}$Ca + $^{52}$Ca collisions vanish when pairing is included.
 Note, the model they used was TDHF+BCS/CbTDHFB.

-A surprising feature of both TDHF and TDSLDA is that they predict a larger fusion threshold energy than is observed experimentally for $^{40}$Ca + $^{96}$Zr collisions by $\sim4$~MeV, see Table~\ref{tbl:ethres}.
-This is likely a consequence of the specific choice of NEDF, SeaLL1, as predictions using TDHF with the NEDF, SLy6, fall much closer to experiment, within $\sim0.7$~MeV~\cite{Yao:2024}.
+Both TDHF and TDSLDA predict a larger fusion threshold energy than is observed experimentally for $^{40}$Ca + $^{96}$Zr collisions by $\approx4$~MeV, see Table~\ref{tbl:ethres}.
+This is likely a consequence of the specific choice of NEDF, SeaLL1, as predictions using TDHF with the NEDF, SLy6, fall much closer to experiment, within $\approx0.7$~MeV~\cite{Yao:2024}.
 The exact threshold energy is very sensitive to the tuning of the NEDF parameters, since the tails of the nuclei barely overlap below this energy.
 As a result, in order to compare our results with the experiment in a consistent manner, we decided to record all observables with respect to the threshold energy.

 To compute transfer probabilities microscopically, a particle-number projection method was proposed, within the framework of time-dependent Hartree-Fock (TDHF) theory, by~\textcite{Simenel:2010}.
 After the reaction, a projection operator is applied to extract the probability that the system is in a state with a specific number of nucleons within a spatial region associated with one of the outgoing fragments.
 This approach has been extensively applied to multinucleon transfer reactions, see Ref.~\cite{sekizawa2019} and references therein.
 The projection method has been generalized to include pairing correlations via the BCS approximation, particularly when one of the fragments is superfluid~\cite{Scamps:2013}.
 We only project on the neutron sector.